espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

     esp_eth_handle_t eth_handle = NULL; // after the driver is installed, we will get the handle of the driver esp_eth_driver_install(&config, &eth_handle); // install driver

-The Ethernet driver also includes an event-driven model, which will send useful and important events to user space.
+The Ethernet driver also includes an event-driven model, which sends useful and important events to user space.
 We need to initialize the event loop before installing the Ethernet driver.
 For more information about event-driven programming, please refer to :doc:`ESP Event <../system/esp_event>`.

 .. highlight:: c